dotnet/docs/docs/machine-learning/resources/tasks.md

 ## Image Classification

 A [supervised machine learning](glossary.md#supervised-machine-learning) task that is used to predict the class (category) of an image.
 The input is a set of labeled examples.
 Each label normally starts as text.
 It is then run through the TermTransform, which converts it to the Key (numeric) type.
 The output of the image classification algorithm is a classifier, which you can use to predict the class of new images.
+The image classification task is a type of multiclass classification.
 Examples of image classification scenarios include:

 * Determining the breed of a dog as a "Siberian Husky", "Golden Retriever", "Poodle", etc.
 * Determining if a manufacturing product is defective or not.